chnyda/taikungoclient/client/docs/AmazonCredentialsListDto.md

 HasAvailabilityZones returns a boolean if a field has been set.

+### GetAvailabilityZonesCount

+`func (o *AmazonCredentialsListDto) GetAvailabilityZonesCount() int32`

+GetAvailabilityZonesCount returns the AvailabilityZonesCount field if non-nil, zero value otherwise.

-### SetAvailabilityZonesNil
+### GetAvailabilityZonesCountOk

-`func (o *AmazonCredentialsListDto) SetAvailabilityZonesNil(b bool)`
+`func (o *AmazonCredentialsListDto) GetAvailabilityZonesCountOk() (*int32, bool)`

- SetAvailabilityZonesNil sets the value for AvailabilityZones to be an explicit nil
+GetAvailabilityZonesCountOk returns a tuple with the AvailabilityZonesCount field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAvailabilityZonesCount

+`func (o *AmazonCredentialsListDto) SetAvailabilityZonesCount(v int32)`

+SetAvailabilityZonesCount sets AvailabilityZonesCount field to given value.

-### UnsetAvailabilityZones
+### HasAvailabilityZonesCount

-`func (o *AmazonCredentialsListDto) UnsetAvailabilityZones()`
+`func (o *AmazonCredentialsListDto) HasAvailabilityZonesCount() bool`

-UnsetAvailabilityZones ensures that no value is present for AvailabilityZones, not even an explicit nil
+HasAvailabilityZonesCount returns a boolean if a field has been set.

 ### GetProjects

 `func (o *AmazonCredentialsListDto) GetProjects() []CommonDropdownDto`